jalowaini/terraform-aws-ha-infrastructure/README.md

-# 📦 Project 1: Deploying a Highly Available Infrastructure in AWS Using Terraform
+# Deploying a Highly Available Infrastructure in AWS Using Terraform

-## ✅ Project Overview
+## Project Overview
 This project provisions a **highly available infrastructure** on AWS using Terraform.
 It simulates a production-grade environment with:

 - A custom VPC with public & private subnets